 In-office treatments will be you 1:1 with your chiropractor.
 Your chiropractor will provide focused soft tissue massage, mobilization, manipulation, and rehabilitation exercises to address your injuries for the entirety of your scheduled treatment time.
 Any treatment is only administered with your on-going consent and in line with your personal treatment preferences.
 At Radix, you always have the option to decline any therapy proposed to you.

 Many patients voice how our office is different from others after experiencing our 1:1 in-office approach.
 Patients appreciate not being left unattended for long periods or with assistants to do our work.
 They appreciate our undivided attention when we do not jump between rooms, treat other patients simultaneously, and forget where we left off with them.
-To provide our focused 1:1 care, we approach most supportive therapies such as TENS (zapper) and hot packs differently to other offices.
+To provide our focused 1:1 care, we approach most supportive therapies such as TENS (zapper) and hot packs differently from other offices.
 In most cases, we believe these therapies do not require a professional nor an office visit to be administered.
 Instead of using precious clinic time for supportive therapies that patients can do on their own at home, our in-office visit maximizes time for what patients can't do on their own.
 Instead, we will equip patients to perform these supportive secondary therapies at home to be done with the rehabilitation exercises we prescribe.
 We believe our approach maximizes treatment convenience and cost-effectiveness, both key components of quality care.